rdkcentral/rdkservices/docs/developerguide/new_plugin.md

     - **Information**: Information refers to the actual data stored in a JSON document.
 This data can be in the form of key-value pairs, arrays, or nested structures.
 The information stored in a JSON document can be used to represent a wide range of data, including configuration settings, metadata, and other types of structured data.

     - **Interface**: An interface defines the way in which a JSON document can be accessed and processed by an application.
 It specifies the methods and properties that are available for accessing and manipulating the data stored in the document, as well as any constraints or requirements for using those methods and properties.
-Interfaces are often used to define the API (Application Programming Interface) for a JSON document, making it easier for developers to interact with the data stored in the document
+Interfaces are often used to define the API (Application Programming Interface) for a JSON document, making it easier for developers to interact with the data stored in the document.

     For example, please refer to link [SecurityAgent JSON file](https://github.com/rdkcentral/rdkservices/blob/sprint/23Q1/SecurityAgent/SecurityAgent.json).